qunitjs/qunit/docs/assert/equal.md

 ### Description

 The `equal` assertion uses the simple comparison operator (`==`) to compare the actual and expected arguments.
 When they are equal, the assertion passes; otherwise, it fails.
 When it fails, both actual and expected values are displayed in the test result, in addition to a given message.

+This method is similar to the `assertEquals()` method found in xUnit-style frameworks.

 [`notEqual()`](./notEqual.md) can be used to explicitly test inequality.